Babies sometimes develop a flattened head when they're a few months old, usually as a result of them spending a lot of time lying on their back.

 Treatment is started when the child's skull is still soft, usually at around 5 or 6 months old, and the device is worn almost continuously (up to 23 hours a day) for several months.

-But these helmets and headbands generally aren't recommended because:
+But these helmets and headbands generally are not recommended because:

-- there isn't clear evidence to suggest they work
+- there is not clear evidence to suggest they work

 - they often cause problems such as skin irritation and rashes

 - they're expensive, typically costing around £2,000

 - your baby will need to be checked every few weeks to monitor their head growth and make any necessary adjustments

 - they may be uncomfortable and distressing for your baby